 Does dental insurance cover sedation?

 Dental insurance policies vary.
-Typically many do not cover dental sedation.
-Insurance companies often deem it as an elective or “non-essential” service.
-They may cover sedation if they deem it medically necessary for a specific dental procedure.
+Many do not cover dental sedation, which insurance companies often consider an elective or “non-essential” service.
+However, they may cover sedation if they deem it medically necessary for a specific dental procedure.
 For instance, certain complex surgeries or patients with specific conditions might qualify.
-However, patients often pay out-of-pocket for sedation for most standard dental treatments.
-It’s always best to review your specific insurance policy or speak directly with your insurance provider to understand what will and will not cover.

 Are you awake during IV sedation dentistry?

-Which is better oral sedation or IV sedation?
+Which is better, oral sedation or IV sedation?

 Oral sedation and IV sedation both have their merits.
 Oral sedation can provide relaxation, and dentists consider it safe.
 However, many patients favor IV sedation due to its speed, reliability, and ability to cause more deep sedative conditions.
 Dentists usually recommend it for patients with intense anxiety or complex dental procedures.
 Ultimately, deciding between oral and IV sedation depends on the patient and their comfort level.
 It will also rely on the advice of the dentist.